milesnov/developer/openai-with-oracle/deploy-model-oci/deploy-model-oci.md

 Congratulations!
 You now have a fully functional Linux instance running on Oracle Cloud Compute.

 ## Task 3: Create a Conda environment, download the Groovy model, and download the GitHub repository
 After connecting to your instance, you will create a Conda environment and install python dependencies, which are going to be used in projects to install and use the GPT models.
-Then, you will download the Groovy model and the repo with the examples to use.
+Then, you will download the Groovy model and the repository from GitHub with the examples to use.

 1. Create a new conda environment.